A confidential space to explore the thoughts, feelings and challenges in your life

 With this in mind, I want to thank you for stopping here and to offer my admiration for taking this first important step and for making the commendable investment in you and your future.

 Just as there may be tears of pain, there may be laughter and tears of joy too - please know that every emotion is welcome!
-I will meet you where you are - with respect, acceptance, warmth, compassion and no judgement.
-Rest assured - we will only ever work at a pace that feels right for you with no expectations - it's your space to be...YOU.
-Life can be so busy and opportunities to be truly heard are sadly, rare.
-Friends and family may be well intentioned but all too often, people are listening to respond and apply their own experiences to a situation whereas in counselling, we listen to understand and the only experience that is of importance to me is yours.
+I will meet you where you are with respect, acceptance, warmth, compassion and no judgement.
+Rest assured - we will only ever work at a pace that feels right for you with no expectations.
+This is your space to be yourself.

 People come to counselling for many different reasons and below are some of the areas I work with.